 Welcome to the month of February.
-It’s hard to think that our modest celebration of Christmas was just over a month ago coupled with the ongoing tightening Covid-19 Tier rules.
-But we have reached this month of February 2021 as a community with thanksgiving and renewed hope.
+It’s hard to think that our modest celebration of Christmas was just over a month ago coupled with the ongoing tightening Covid-19 Tier rules and recent Omicron Variant of Covid-19.
+But we have reached the gift of this month with gratefulness.

 Stay blessed with love

 Reverend Rickey Simpson-Gray

 Parish of the Claydons